codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-introduction.md

 ## How to create a webpage?

-> A webpage is nothing but a text document which can be opened by web browsers.
-> \_\_A simple & happy Mind

 It's pretty much like how a `file` named something like `fountain.docx` can be opened by [Microsoft Word](https://en.wikipedia.org/wiki/Microsoft_Word) or [LibreOffice Writer](https://en.wikipedia.org/wiki/LibreOffice_Writer).
 There's